JonDeMartini/PersonalClimateControl/README.md

 ## Schematics and Construction

-The following schematic shows everything is connected:
+The following schematic shows everything is connected (click for large version):

 ![Schematic and circuit diagram](/images/Personal_Climate_Control_Schematic_4k.png)

 The TECs should be securely sandwiched between the water blocks.
-Thermal paste should ideally be used to make contact between the water blocks and the TECs.
+Thermal paste should be used to make contact between the water blocks and the TECs.
 The thermistors should be firmly attached to each side of the water block.
 I used electrical tape on the thermistors and tape along with zip ties to secure the entire water block assembly together.
 This should be kept well separated from the Dual H-Bridges, microcontroller, and all the power distribution of the rest of the project.

 ![Water Block and TEC Assembly](/images/Water_Block_and_TEC_Assembly.jpg)

 I ended up using acrylic to make a custom enclosure, but there are commercial products that would work as well or better.

+## Function

+The logic running on the mbed is state machine that monitors the temperature of the water blocks and the flow sensors.
+It will turn on and off the DC Fans, each DC pump separately and the TEC function (heating or cooling) as well as the power level (through PWM).
+Each TEC can be controlled individually, but the final logic always sets each TEC exactly the same.

+The User input over bluetooth sets both a target temperature and a user input state.
+The User input state could be Off, Cooling, Heating, Radiator Pump On or Shirt Pump On.
+A combination of the sensors and user input state are used to determine a System State.
+For debugging the User Input State, System State, Temperatures of the Radiator and Shirt Water blocks as well as the current flow rates of the Radiator and Shirt Flow Sensors are displayed on the uLCD.

+When Cooling is first started the system state will begin to precool the cooling water block.
+The radiator pump and DC fans will be turned on to cool the hot side of the TECs, but the shirt pump will not be turned on.
+This will cool the cold side until either a set time has passed or the block is near freezing.

+The shirt side pump will then be engaged and cooling will begin.

+Heating is similar in having preheat and heating states.

+Several other states exist for cases where the pumps are turned on but no flow is detected for an extended period.
+Or when the cooling isn't keeping up with demand a cool down state is entered where the shirt pump is temporarily shut down and the cooling block is chilled again.

+## Performance

+The power usage of this system was intentionally limited to around 20A at 12V as that is a common power usage for motorcycle heating gear.
+It definitely works and I've seen it chill down to 13°C.  Typically it chills closer to 17°C-18°C.  Which while cooler than ambient it doesn't feel quite as refreshing as I would like.

+Perhaps counterintuitively, wearing a winter motorcycle jacket increases the cooling effect.
+The follows the expectation from thermodynamics as you are both removing body heat while also insulating from the outside heat.

 ## Improvements

+My implementation of the project is designed to fit into a backpack and be worn on a motorcycle.
+While it does fit in a backpack and would function it doesn't feel particularly safe.
+The next iteration will be built into a top box or luggage for one of my motorcycles.
+I will also invest in better pumps and seek to replace the TEC1-12706 with more capable models.
+The biggest limit on that front will be how many amps can be reliably used without overloading the charging system of the bike.
+Much past the current 20A and thicker gauge cables will be needed as well.

+For an indoor application only better pumps, a 40A or 50A 12V power supply, and better TECs are all that are needed.
+Similar systems costing over $3000 are used by surgeons to presumably keep from sweating into patients during operation.

+Film applications to cool off actors in heavy prosthetics between takes might also be possible.